What is a PCB?

 Example stack-up drawing created with Draftsman in Altium Designer.

-Starting a New PCB Board Design
+Starting a New PCB Design

 When it's time to start a new design, printed circuit boards pass through several stages.
 Production-grade circuit boards are designed using ECAD software, or a CAD application that includes many utilities that are specialized for circuit board design and layout.
 ECAD software is built to help designers walk through a specific process for circuit board design, beginning with basic electrical drawings and ending with manufacturing file preparation.
 Circuit board design follows a basic process: